-The program goals are woven through the three emphases offered in the CSULA program:
+The program goals are woven through the four emphases offered in the Cal State LA Ed.D.
+Program:

 Students will select an emphasis area when applying to the program and incoming cohorts will be balanced with students from each area of emphasis.
 Course work will consist of core courses taken by all students in the cohort and courses specific to the emphases will be taken by students specializing in those areas.
 Core courses for the Ed.D. degree program are:

 - Understanding and Using Research to Answer Questions about Diverse Urban Schools

 - Race, Language, Gender, and Disability: Educational Equity, School Policy, and the Law